Fred Hofheinz

-James Fred Hofheinz (born March 15, 1938) is an American lawyer and politician who served as mayor of Houston, Texas, from 1974 to 1978.
+James Fred Hofheinz (born March 15, 1938) is an American lawyer and politician who served as the 55th mayor of Houston, Texas, from 1974 to 1978.

 Hofheinz's father, Roy, was mayor of the city in the 1950s.

+Early life

 Hofheinz graduated from Lamar High School in Houston, where he was a championship debater and also lettered in track and field.
 He attended the University of Texas, earning a Bachelor of Arts summa cum laude in 1960 and continued at Texas to earn both Master of Arts and Doctor of Philosophy degrees in economics.
+While an undergraduate at Texas, he joined Delta Kappa Epsilon Fraternity.
 Hofheinz earned a Juris Doctor from the University of Houston in 1964.

-In 1974 Hofheinz was named one of "200 Faces for the Future" by Time.
+Career

+Hofheinz was elected in 1973 as mayor by 3,000 votes, with one of his pledges being to fire police chief Herman Short, who had been chief of the city since 1964 and had a reputation as both a supporter of George Wallace and a racist.
+Short, perceiving Hofheinz as too liberal, resigned that year.
+Hofheinz replaced Short in January 1974 with Carroll Lynn.
+That same year, Hofheinz was named one of "200 Faces for the Future" byTime.
+However, Hofheinz accepted Lynn's resignation (replacing him with B. G. Bond) in 1975 after an investigation by Lynn found numerous department irregularities (such as illegal police wiretapping) that led to discord with rank-and-file officers and had opponents waiting to face Hofheinz to use it against him in the upcoming election, which Hofheinz won.
+Dogged by questions about police management (particularly in regards to perceived brutality in certain cases), Bond resigned in June 1977, weeks after the body of José Campos Torres was found floating in the Bayou after being beaten to death by officers, of which Bond had fired three involved and had two of them charged with murder (in the fall of that year, the officers on trial received probation).
+Hofheinz left office in 1978.

-After his term as mayor, Hofheinz practiced law in Houston.
+After his two terms as mayor, Hofheinz practiced law in Houston.
 He also served as a board member at Lucas Energy, an independent crude oil and gas company.
 In 1971, Hofheinz co-founded the closed circuit television company Top Rank.
-Hofheinz ran again for mayor in 1989, but was defeated by the incumbent mayor, Kathy Whitmire.
+Hofheinz ran again for mayor in 1989 against incumbent mayor Kathy Whitmire (running for her fifth two-year term after having already beaten a former mayor in Louie Welch four years prior).
+Hofheinz had a lead in the polls at one point but Whitmire on election day won with 60% of the vote.